-Members of the type-I IFN signalling pathway have also been associated to psoriasis and PsA by GWAS studies, highlighting the role of innate immunity, particularly genes contributing to the host response to viruses and bacteria, in the disease pathophysiology.
-Mapping of several GWAS loci to genes from the type-I IFN signalling pathway together with clinical and experimental data has reinforced the role of pathogen response in psoriasis and PsA (Nestle et al. 2005).
-GWAS associations involved in this IFN response include IL28RA, IFIH1, TYK2, RNF114, ELMO1 and DDX58, some of which have been previously reported as susceptibility loci for other immune-mediated diseases (1.3).
-For instance, GWAS-lead SNPs causing missense mutations in TYK2 have been identified in CD, IBD, T1D, RA and MS, in addition to psoriasis and PsA (https://www. immunobase.org).
-Exome-sequencing and GWAS studies have identified two independent protective missense mutations predicted to impair the catalytic activity of the Janus kinases (JAK) protein member TYK2, and thus the initiation of the IFN-I downstream inflammatory cascade in psoriasis and PsA (Strange et al. 2010; Tsoi et al. 2012; Dand et al. 2017).
-A JAK inhibitor approved solely for use in RA treatment, is currently undergoing clinical trials in other immune- related diseases alongside the development of more specific JAK inhibitors (Baker and diseases 2017).
-Moreover, drugs targeting upstream type I IFN pathway members, such as inhibitors of the pathogen-sensing receptors TLR7 and (TLR9), are being conducted in SLE and may be extended to other immune-mediated diseases (Baker and diseases 2017).
+Members of the type-I IFN signalling pathway have also been associated with psoriasis and PsA highlighting the role of genes contributing to the host response to viruses and bacteria in the disease pathophysiology.
+Associations include IL28RA, IFIH1, TYK2, RNF114, ELMO1 and DDX58, some of which have been previously reported as susceptibility loci for other immune-mediated diseases (1.3).
+Exome-sequencing and GWAS have identified two independent protective missense mutations predicted to impair the catalytic activity of the Janus kinases (JAK) protein member TYK2, and thus the initiation of the IFN-I downstream inflammatory cascade in psoriasis and PsA (Strange et al. 2010; Tsoi et al. 2012; Dand et al. 2017).
+A JAK inhibitor approved for RA is currently undergoing clinical trials in other immune- related diseases alongside the development of more specific JAK inhibitors (Baker and diseases 2017) and drugs targeting upstream type I IFN pathway members, such as TLR7 and TLR9 (Baker and diseases 2017).

 IL-17/IL-23 axis